Mont Xalibu: Geology

 About 400 million years ago, during the Devonian, an intrusion granite was inserted into the rocks sedimentary Paleozoic that form the current Gaspé Peninsula.
 The summit of Xalibu develops around this batholith.
 The southern flank of the mountain constitutes one of the walls of the glacial cirque of "Lac aux Américains".

 Climate

 There is no station providing continuous climate data at the top of Mount Xalibu; a nearby station makes it possible to establish climatic normals.

 Episodes of rain, melting conditions, the formation of ice shells and numerous snowstorms during the winter combine the conditions conducive to the formation of avalanches, common on the walls of the mountain.

 The prevailing winds are from the west.
 At 12 km west of Xalibu, on Mount Albert, winds average at 24 km/h.
 Gusts of 250 km/h have already been recorded there.

 Fauna and flora

 The mountain is populated by the last herd of caribou south of the St. Lawrence River.

+The Gaspésie woodland caribou (Rangifer tarandus caribou) inhabiting the area constitute the only population of their species south of the St. Lawrence River and have been listed as Endangered on Schedule 1 of Canada's Species at Risk Act since 2004.
+The population has experienced a prolonged decline: from an estimated minimum of 750 individuals in the 1950s, numbers fell to fewer than 100 individuals by the time of the most recent amended recovery strategy.
+Primary threats to the herd include predation by coyotes and black bears, logging in surrounding areas, and recreational disturbance on the mountain summits.

+History

+Gaspésie National Park, within which Mount Xalibu is located, was created in April 1937 with the explicit goal of protecting the Gaspé caribou, preserving the ecosystems of Mont Albert and the McGerrigle Mountains, and conserving salmon populations in the Sainte-Anne River.
+It was the third provincial park established by Quebec, and its creation was directly motivated by the declining caribou herd.